ga-wdi-lessons/mongoose-intro/readme.md

 ### Callback Functions

-With most Mongoose Queries, we will be using a callback function, which will be called with two arguments (err, results)
+With most Mongoose Queries, we will be using a callback function, which will be called with two arguments (err, data)

->With this callback function, the query will be executed immediately and the results are then passed into the callback
+>With this callback function, the query will be executed immediately and the results or data are then passed into the callback

 Why are Callbacks Necessary?

->Async JS
+>Asynchronous JS!

 ## Break (10 min)